Pianizx/NatSysProject/README.md

 ***Questions:***

-1. Check the permission of the files created in myroot, what user and group is the files created in docker container on the host virtual machine? . ***(2 mark)*** **The permission of the folder /workspaces/NetSysProject is -rw-rw-rw, and it is owned by the user root and the group root**.
+1. Check the permission of the files created in myroot, what user and group is the files created in docker container on the host virtual machine? . ***(2 mark)*** **The permission of the files created which is file1.txt is -rw-rw-rw, and it is owned by the user root and the group root**.
 ```
 @Pianizx ➜ /workspaces/NatSysProject/myroot (main) $ ls -l -a
 total 16